Esri/maps-app-ios/README.md

 ## Get Started
 You will need [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and the [ArcGIS Runtime SDK](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A) (v100.1 or later) installed locally.

+Note that the 100.10.0 release of the ArcGIS Runtime SDK for iOS replaces the installed "fat framework" `ArcGIS.framework` with a new binary framework `ArcGIS.xcframework`.
+It also changes the location of the installed framework file and removes the need for the `strip-frameworks.sh` Build Phase.
+These changes have been incorporated in the lastest release of Maps App.
+If you do not wish to upgrade to the 100.10.0 release of the SDK, but still wish to use the latest Maps App release, you will need to remove the `ArcGIS.xcframework` embedded file, re-add the pre-100.10.0 `ArcGIS.framework` and re-add the Build Phase which executed the `strip-frameworks.sh` shell script.
+You will also need to use the 100.9.0 release of the ArcGIS Toolkit for iOS.

 ### Fork the repo
 **Fork** the [Maps App](https://github.com/Esri/maps-app-ios/fork) repo